 Please be advised that students are not allowed on campus prior to 7:40 a.m.
-Students should plan to arrive at school no earlier than 7:40 a.m.
-Breakfast is served at 8:00 a.m. in the classroom, so the cafeteria is closed.
+Students should plan to arrive at school after 7:40 a.m.
 There is no supervision on campus before 7:40 a.m.

-All students must be picked up immediately after school unless they are attending after school tutoring, supervised sports practice, detention, or the THINK TOGETHER after school program.
+All students must be picked up immediately after school unless they are attending after school intervention, school clubs, or Think Together.
 If a student is not picked-up on time and remains in the Main Office when the office is ready to close, the Rialto Police Department will be contacted.